qucontrol/krotov/README.rst

 Python implementation of Krotov's method for quantum optimal control.

 This implementation follows the original implementation in the `QDYN Fortran library`_.
-The method is described in detail in `D. M. Reich, M. Ndong, and C. P. Koch, J. Chem.
-Phys.
-136, 104103 (2012) <https://doi.org/10.1063/1.3691827>`_ (`arXiv:1008.5126 <http://arxiv.org/abs/1008.5126>`_).

 The ``krotov`` package is built on top of `QuTiP`_.

 Development happens on `Github`_.
-You can read the full documentation at `ReadTheDocs`_.
+You can read the full documentation at `ReadTheDocs`_ or `download a PDF version`_.

 If you use the ``krotov`` package in your research, please `cite it <https://krotov.readthedocs.io/en/stable/01_overview.html#citing-the-krotov-package>`_.

 .. _QDYN Fortran library: https://www.qdyn-library.net
 .. _QuTiP: http://qutip.org
 .. _ReadTheDocs: https://krotov.readthedocs.io/en/stable/
+.. _download a PDF version: https://github.com/qucontrol/krotov/tree/master/docs/pdf

 Purpose
 -------

-Optimal control is a cornerstones of quantum technology: relying not just on a passive understanding of quantum mechanics, but on the *active* utilization of the quantum properties of matter.
-Quantum optimal control asks how to manipulate the dynamics of a quantum system to behave in some desired way.
-This is essential for the realization of quantum computers, and related technologies such as quantum sensing.
-See e.g. `Glaser et al. Eur.
+Optimal control is a cornerstone of quantum technology: relying not just on a passive understanding of quantum mechanics, but on the *active* utilization of the quantum properties of matter.
+Quantum optimal control asks how to manipulate the dynamics of a quantum system in some desired way.
+This is essential for the realization of quantum computers and related technologies such as quantum sensing.
-Phys.
-J. D 69, 279 (2015)`_ for an overview of methods, applications, and current research directions.
-Quantum technology and thus quantum control are the focus of several large-scale national and super-national research endeavors, such as the U.S. $1 billion `National Quantum Initiative Act`_ and the €1 billion `European Quantum Flagship program`_.

-Krotov's method is one of the two leading gradient-based optimization algorithms used in numerical quantum optimal control.
-It simulates the dynamics of a quantum system under a set of initial controls, and evaluates the result with respect to an optimization functional to be minimized.
-It then iteratively modifies the controls to guarantee a monotonically decreasing value in the optimization functional.
-To date, there has not been an open source implementation of the method.
-This package provides that missing implementation.
+Krotov's method and GRAPE are the two leading gradient-based optimization algorithms used in numerical quantum optimal control.
+Krotov's method distinguishes itself by guaranteeing monotonic convergence for near-continuous control fields.
+This makes is particularly useful for exploring the limits of controllability in a physical system.
+While GRAPE is found in various software packages, there has not been an open source implementation of Krotov's method to date.
+Our package provides that missing implementation.

-The choice of Python as an implementation language is due to Python's easy to learn syntax, expressiveness, and immense popularity in the scientific community.
-Moreover, the `QuTiP`_ library exists to provide the foundations of numerically describing quantum systems, and already includes basic versions of some of the other popular algorithms in quantum control, the gradient-based GRAPE and the gradient-free CRAB.
-The availability of the `Jupyter notebook`_ framework provides an ideal platform for showing the use of the method.

-The Krotov package targets both students wishing to enter the field of quantum control, and researchers in the field.
-By providing a comprehensive set of examples, we enable users of our package to explore the formulation of typical control problems, and to understand how Krotov's method can solve them.
-These examples are inspired by recent publications, and thus show the use of the method at the cutting edge of research.
-Optimal control is also increasingly important in the design of experiments, and we hope that the availability of an easy to use implementation of Krotov's will facilitate this further.
+The Krotov package targets both students wishing to enter the field of quantum control and researchers in the field.
+It was designed towards the following goals:

-The use of Python implies that for large-scale control problems, performance may become a significant issue.
-In this case, it may be necessary to implement Krotov's method in a more efficient (compiled) language.
-While the method as such is relatively straightforward, there are some subtleties involved.
-Our implementation puts an emphasis on clarity, and the documentation provides detailed explanations of all necessary concepts.
-Thus, the Krotov package can serve as a reference implementation, leveraging Python's reputation as "executable pseudocode", and as a foundation against which to test other implementations.

-.. _Glaser et al. Eur.
-Phys.
-J. D 69, 279 (2015): https://link.springer.com/article/10.1140%2Fepjd%2Fe2015-60464-1
-.. _European Quantum Flagship program: https://qt.eu/about/
-.. _National Quantum Initiative Act: https://www.forbes.com/sites/alexknapp/2018/12/20/congress-just-passed-a-bill-to-accelerate-quantum-computing-heres-what-it-does/#20b5d2c22ef8
+* Leverage the `QuTiP`_ library as a platform for numerically describing quantum systems.
+* Provide a collection of examples inspired by recent publications in the `Jupyter notebook`_ format, allowing for interactive exploration of the method.
+* Define a general interface for formulating *any* quantum control problem, which may extend to other optimization methods in the future.
+* Serve as a reference implementation of Krotov's method, and as a foundation against which to test other implementations.
+* Enable the more widespread use of Krotov's method, for example in the design of experiments.

 Prerequisites